 The qualities of a good mentor are numerous.
 The mentor: 1) must produce scholarly activity and be able to establish a close rapport with the graduate student; 2) should have a substantial background in the methodology for the proposed project and be able to guide the student with formulating a credible scientific design; and 3) must have sufficient time for research and for counsel and supervision of the student.

-In addition to the degree plan, the student will prepare a written narrative that must contain a listing of completed and ongoing course work, an approximate listing of future course work, and a list of Thesis Committee members.
-The Biomedical Sciences Graduate Program Committee will review this document and make suggestions for changes as appropriate.
+In addition to the degree plan, the student will prepare a written narrative that must contain a listing of completed and ongoing course work, an approximate listing of future coursework, and a list of Thesis Committee members.
+The Department of Biomedical Sciences Graduate Program Committee will review this document and make suggestions for changes as appropriate.
 In the case of students pursuing simultaneous clinical certification, the degree plan must also be approved by the student’s Clinical Graduate Program Director.

 Minor changes to degree plans, including the addition, deletion, or change in timing of reading and research courses, and the change in timing of the thesis proposal must be reported to the BMS Graduate Program Committee.

 Students enrolled in the M.S.
-Program in the Graduate Program in OB: Biomedical Sciences are required to submit and defend a thesis, which will be prepared after completion of the majority of the course work.
+Program in Oral Biology are required to submit and defend a thesis, which will be prepared after completion of the majority of the coursework.

 The thesis should deal with a topic related to the major field of study, embody the results of the original individual research, demonstrate an understanding of the literature on the subject, establish mastery of appropriate research techniques, and constitute a contribution to knowledge.
 The text must be written in English.
 Thesis guidelines are available at http://www.bcd.tamhsc.edu/graduate-studies/futurestudents/index.htm